galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 In the study of {% cite brooks2011conservation %}, the authors wanted to identify exons regulated by the *Pasilla* gene (the *Drosophila* homologue of the mammalian splicing regulators Nova-1 and Nova-2 proteins) using RNA sequencing data.
 They depleted the *Pasilla* (*PS*) gene in *Drosophila melanogaster* by RNA interference (RNAi).

 Total RNA was then isolated and used to prepare both single-end and paired-end RNA-seq libraries for treated (PS depleted) and untreated samples.
 These libraries were sequenced to obtain RNA-seq reads for each sample.
 The RNA-seq data for the treated and the untreated samples can be then compared to identify the effects of *Pasilla* gene depletion on splicing events.
+In Galaxy it is possible to handle single-end data and paired-end data together.
+If you want to know more about splicing, read [here](https://en.wikipedia.org/wiki/RNA_splicing).

 In this tutorial, we will reproduce the analysis of the RNA-Seq data step by step.